Whitney Mercilus

 Whitney Mercilus (MER-sih-lus; born July 21, 1990) is an American former professional football linebacker who played in the National Football League (NFL) for 10 seasons, primarily with the Houston Texans.
-He played college football for the Illinois Fighting Illini, where he won the Ted Hendricks Award and the Bill Willis Trophy, and was selected by the Texans in the first round of the 2012 NFL draft.
-Mercilus spent the entirety of his first nine seasons with Houston, earning a second-team All-Pro selection in 2016.
-After being released by the Texans early into the 2021 season, he last played for the Green Bay Packers.
+He played college football for the Illinois Fighting Illini, winning the Ted Hendricks Award and the Bill Willis Trophy in 2011.
+Mercilus was selected in the first round of the 2012 NFL draft by the Texans, where spent the entirety of his first nine seasons and earned a second-team All-Pro selection in 2016.
+After being released by Houston early into the 2021 season, he last played for the Green Bay Packers.

 Early life

 Mercilus is of Haitian descent, and was born in Akron, Ohio.
 He attended Garfield High School in Akron, where he played high school football for the Garfield High School Rams.
 He was considered a three-star defensive end prospect by the Rivals.com recruiting service.